monlevey/group_project1/README.md

 2. Weather App
 WHEN I click on the WEATHER APP
-THEN The weather for my location is displayed using an geolocator
+THEN The weather for my location is displayed using a geolocator

 3. Joke Generator
 WHEN  I click on the button